The view of Butler Library from the steps of Low Library

 Research and Scholarship

-Work with faculty in the classroom and in centers and programs, student journals, and other opportunities on research that advances the understanding and application of law in the United States and around the world.
+Columbia Law faculty are gifted and accomplished leaders in their respective areas of expertise and dedicated teachers and mentors to our students.
+Work with them in the classroom and in centers and programs, student journals, and other opportunities on research that advances the understanding and application of law in the United States and around the world.

 Meet Our Faculty